-Going through a Minimal Assets Process with CAP
+Going through Minimal Asset Process with CAP

 Young woman in a blue jumper stood smiling at the camera.

-Can I get a MAP?
+Can I apply for MAP?

 Please note